How to lose weight when you have a sedentary job

 It’s one of those phenomena that, for it to happen, requires extraordinarily perfect conditions.

 Just like a video, a photo, or a text we post on social media, it’s just a spark.
-But depending on the moment, it can spread — just like that lightning in Mississippi did.
+But depending on the moment, it can spread, just like that lightning in Mississippi did.

-Instagram, for example, is one of the most influential platforms in the digital age, boasting over 1.4 billion active users worldwide.
-For businesses, influencers, and content creators, reaching the right audience is critical—and timing plays a major role in maximizing engagement.
+Thus, migrating to Instagram became a natural move, no matter what your professional field is.
+For businesses, influencers, and content creators, reaching the right audience is critical, and timing plays a major role in maximizing engagement.
 Posting at the right time can mean the difference between your content thriving or disappearing in the sea of posts.

 And that’s because Instagram’s algorithm prioritizes content that it believes users will engage with.
 Factors like likes, comments, shares, and saves influence what content is shown first in users’ feeds.
 If you post when your audience is most active, the chances of engagement are higher, signaling the algorithm to promote your post further.